ODD: A Benchmark Dataset for the Natural Language Processing based Opioid Related Aberrant Behavior Detection: ORAB Detection Models

-The most common way to construct classification models using a pretrained language model (LM) is to employ finetuning, as illustrated in Figure~\ref{fig:benchmark_models}(a).
+The most common way to construct classification models using a pretrained language model (LM) is to employ fine-tuning, as illustrated in Figure~\ref{fig:benchmark_models}(a).
 In this approach, the input text $\mathbf{x}$ is passed through the fine-tuning model.
 The hidden representation vector of the first token `[CLS]' ($\mathbf{h_0}$) is then used as input for the classifier.
 Here, $W_c$ and $\mathbf{b_c}$ represent the weight matrix and bias, respectively.
-The classifier calculates the probability distribution over output labels $\mathbf{y}$ using the following formula:
+The classifier calculates the probability distribution over output labels $\mathbf{y}$ using the sigmoid function.